Cotton: Cotton linters

 Cotton linters are fine, silky fibers which adhere to the seeds of the cotton plant after ginning.
 These curly fibers typically are less than 1/8 in long.
 The term also may apply to the longer textile fiber staple lint as well as the shorter fuzzy fibers from some upland species.
 Linters are traditionally used in the manufacture of paper and as a raw material in the manufacture of cellulose.
 In the UK, linters are referred to as "cotton wool".

 Cotton is made into balls, swabs, and pads for applying and removing cosmetics.

 A less technical use of the term "cotton wool", in the UK and Ireland, is for the refined product known as "absorbent cotton" (or, often, just "cotton") in U.S. usage: fluffy cotton in sheets or balls used for medical, cosmetic, protective packaging, and many other practical purposes.
-The first medical use of cotton wool was by Sampson Gamgee at the Queen's Hospital (later the General Hospital) in Birmingham, England.
+Possibly the first medical use of cotton wool was by Sampson Gamgee at the Queen's Hospital (later the General Hospital) in Birmingham, England.